 Laudato Si’ Action Platform

 The Congregation of St. Joseph, sisters, associates and employees, has pledged to participate in the Laudato Si’ Action Platform.
-The LSAP is a Vatican sponsored effort, facilitated by the Global Catholic Climate Movement, to achieve sweeping environmental sustainability.
-As part of making this pledge, we are developing an ambitious seven-year plan of actions to address the cry of Earth, cry of the poor, ecological economics, adoption of simple lifestyles, ecological education, ecological spirituality and community engagement and participatory action, among ourselves and in collaboration with the global Catholic community.
+Pope Francis invited all to this Vatican-sponsored effort, facilitated by the Laudato Si’ Movement, to achieve sweeping environmental sustainability.
+As part of making this pledge, we have developed an ambitious seven-year plan of actions to address the cry of Earth, cry of the poor, ecological economics, adoption of simple lifestyles, ecological education, ecological spirituality and community engagement and participatory action, among ourselves and in collaboration with the global Catholic community.

 We urge others to join with us in supporting the actions named in Laudato Si’ that demand halting and reversing climate change as part of the unity of all creation and because we recognize that the crises of humanity and the crises of Earth are intertwined and must be addressed in a comprehensive and wholistic manner.
 Click here to learn more.